 - Evaluate the “hits and misses” of the community-based approach to power supply

-- Why it seems to work in some places, but not others
+- Consider why CCAs seem to work in some places, but not others

-- What the essential elements are for successful implementation.
+- Identify the essential elements are for successful CCA implementation

-- CCA operational costs and risks associated with hedging, planning and power procurement.
+- Spell out CCA operational costs and risks associated with hedging, planning and power procurement

-- Best practices for realizing the full promise offered by CCAs
+- Outline best practices for realizing the full promise offered by CCAs

 - Scope a path forward for jurisdictions intending to boost the odds for community choice aggregation on a wider scale